JeromeVargas/vocabulary_checker/README.md

 ### **Playwright**

-- sometimes there is failing test in webkit, just run again
+- sometimes there is an inconsistently failing test in webkit, then webkit was removed from the testing

 ![sometimes_not_passing_test](assets/images/testing/sometimes_not_passing_test.png)